 milk & nipples:

 Having trouble in your breastfeeding journey?
 The below remedies can be so helpful, but I also recommend meeting with a lactation consultant.
 The help of a homeopath may be needed to help you figure out potency and dose.

 This remedy increases the quality and quantity of milk in nursing mothers.
-It has been noted of use in cases of failure to thrive that the baby gains weight and the mother also gets stronger.
+It has been noted of use in cases of failure to thrive, if given to both babe and mom, that the baby gains weight and the mother also gets stronger.